Construction Loans: What They Are and How They Work

 Local or regional banks might be more willing and able to provide construction loans than national banks because they have an incentive to invest in their own communities and might not have to answer to national investors when taking risks.
 A construction loan also requires more personal attention, and this is more easily accomplished at a local bank with a branch in your area.

-However, some large national banks offer construction loans, and there are also online providers that offer construction financing.
+Some large national banks may offer construction loans, and there are also online providers that offer construction financing.
 A select number of credit unions offer construction loans, commonly construction-to-permanent.
 The FHA maintains a list of FHA-approved lenders for rehabilitation loans.
 Fannie Mae and Freddie Mac also have renovation loan programs that are offered through various lenders.

 Construction loan rates vary by lender